-In accordance with the company's corporate governance guidelines, the independent directors conducted an assessment of Mr. Ricks' performance led by the lead independent director.
-The independent directors believe the company largely met or exceeded its combined financial and strategic goals for 2021 under Mr. Ricks' leadership.
-In 2021, Mr. Ricks and his team:
+In accordance with the company's corporate governance guidelines, the independent directors assessed Mr. Ricks' performance led by the lead independent director.
+The independent directors believe the company largely met or exceeded its combined financial and strategic goals for 2022 under Mr. Ricks' leadership.
+In 2022, Mr. Ricks and his team:

-- Launched 18 new indications for already marketed medicines to patients around the world including Verzenio in certain people with high-risk early breast cancer and Jardiance in heart failure which reduced ejection fraction. - Progressed 12 and 10 potential new medicines into Phase I and Phase II clinical development respectively from both internal research and external sources.
+- Launched Mounjaro in the U.S. for the treatment of type 2 diabetes, and launched 30 new indications for already-marketed medicines to patients around the world, including Olumiant for alopecia areata and an alternate formulation of Taltz; - Progressed nine and three potential new medicines into Phase1 and Phase 2 clinical development, respectively, from both internal research and external sources;

-- · Advanced tirzepatide and donanemab, two promising pipeline assets, both having significant data releases and initiating the regulatory review process. - Contributed towards the fight against the global COVID-19 pandemic, including discovering and developing SARS-CoV-2 neutralizing antibodies and striving to protect the health and safety of Lilly employees who continued to provide lifesaving medicines to people around the world. - · Completed numerous pre-clinical and new modality business development transactions to complement and expand internal research efforts. - Continued to drive a cross-company productivity agenda resulting in savings that funded increased investment in research and development and commercialization of key medicines. - Continued execution of a comprehensive strategy that improved DEI across the company, increased the representation of women and minorities in management and conducted pay equity studies to promote equality in pay.
-The company was ranked #3 on the DiversityInc. top 50 companies list.
-Additionally, led the company's comprehensive Racial Justice Commitment to help improve equity within Lilly and the communities in which it operates. - Established new 2030 environmental performance goals to be carbon neutral in our own operations, purchase 100% renewable electricity, have zero waste to landfill from routine operations and continue our water stewardship.
-Held the company's first ESG investor meeting and published Lilly's comprehensive ESG report. - In addition, the company was named one of the world's most ethical companies by the Ethisphere Institute.
+- Initiated regulatory submissions for (i) tirzepatide for obesity and donanemab for Alzheimer's Disease, with both being accepted for priority review by the FDA and (ii) pirtobrutinib, mirikizumab, and lebrikizumab; - Continued contributions toward the fight against the global COVID-19 pandemic, including developing SARS-CoV-2 neutralizing antibodies and striving to protect the health and safety of Lilly employees who provided lifesaving medicines to people around the world: - Completed numerous pre-clinical and new modality business development transactions to complement and expand internal research efforts, including the acquisition of Akouos to expand the company's pipeline and capabilities with respect to genetic medicine; - Continued to drive a cross-company productivity agenda resulting in savings that funded increased investment in research and development and commercialization of key medicines; - Drove the company's health equity strategy by spearheading numerous programs, including "Dip-In", a program in Indianapolis to address differences of life expectancy based on access to healthcare and medicines and increasing the percentage of under-represented minorities in our clinical trials; - Implemented a strategy that improved inclusion across the company, increased the representation of women and minorities in management and conducted pay equity studies to promote equality in pay.
+The company was ranked #5 on the DiversityInc.
+Top 50 Companies for Diversity.
+Additionally, led the company's comprehensive Racial Justice Commitment to help improve equity within Lilly and the communities in which it operates: - Continued making progress toward Lilly's environmental goals, including absolute reductions in greenhouse gas emissions, continued focus on diversification of energy sources, and achievement of zero-landfill targets at certain facilities; and - · The company was named one of the world's most ethical companies by the Ethisphere Institute.